aahincapie/aahincapie.github.io/_posts/2023-03-22-is-AI-helping your process.md

 ## Chatgpt instructions to identify priorities in avaluations:

+Here are some instructions to start.

-> You are a professional quality control reviewer of carbon projects.
-A new report by the advocacy group Survival International said the offset was altering long-standing Indigenous herding practices and couldn’t accurately account for how much carbon it was removing from the atmosphere.
-Say okay if you understand the instruction
+`You are a professional quality control reviewer of carbon projects.
+A new report by the advocacy group said the offset was altering long-standing Indigenous herding practices and couldn’t accurately account for how much carbon it was removing from the atmosphere.
+Say okay if you understand the instruction`
--prints 'Okay' to STDOUT.
+> Okay

-Put some context for:
+Following give some context for ChatGPT:

->The report brings the context the Northern Rangelands Trust (NRT) and highlight some monitoring issues: https://news.mongabay.com/2023/03/carbon-credits-from-award-winning-kenyan-offset-suspended-by-verra/ Say okay if you understand the instruction
+`The report brings the context the Northern Rangelands Trust (NRT) and highlight some issues https://news.mongabay.com/2023/03/carbon-credits-from-award-winning-kenyan-offset-suspended-by-verra/ Say okay if you understand the instruction`
+> Okay

-Here is a problem, maybe Chatgpt is not reading all the article, they take some seed and print
+Lets do to a pause here, Chatgpt is lazy but effective, may be i just goig to the firts six paragraphs of the reading, and they take some seed to do his conclusions.

+I Suggest give enought context, extract by yourself the main ideas, main problems, and put into the chat.

-Put the first outcome for:
+### A first outcome for summarization:

->Create a table to summarize the main problems with the monitoring in NRT Carbon Offset Project, 8 minimal row
+`Create a table/list to summarize the main problems with the monitoring in NRT Carbon Offset Project, 10 minimal rows, // Your can also define other topics.`
-#> prints 'Okay' to STDOUT.

-> We are prone to let our mental life become invaded by legions of half truths, prejudices, and propaganda.
-At this point, I often wonder whether or not education is fulfilling its purpose.
-A great majority of the so-called educated people do not think logically and scientifically.
+>prints:

 Even the press, the classroom, the platform, and the pulpit in many instances do not give us objective and unbiased truths.
 To save man from the morass of propaganda, in my opinion, is one of the chief aims of education.
 Education must enable one to sift and weigh evidence, to discern the true from the false, the real from the unreal, and the facts from the fiction.